samhuk/ts-pg-orm/README.md

 } as const)
 ```

-Create entities, loading all data formats and the relations between them:
+Load data formats and relations between them to create entities:

 ```typescript
 import { createEntities } from 'ts-entity-framework'